chiles790/FoodTruckProject/READ.md

   * Private methods

   ### How to run
+  1. Open both FoodTruck.java and FoodTrucks.java
-  1. Run as Java application.
+  2. Run as Java application.
-  2. When prompted for the program, select the option you'd like to go with.
+  3. When prompted for the program, select the option you'd like to go with.
-  3. Program will provide you with the answer to your selection from the menu.
+  4. Program will provide you with the answer to your selection from the menu.